JunalChowdhuryG/JunalChowdhuryG/README.md

 # Junal Chowdhury's Portfolio

 Hi!
-I'm Junal Chowdhury, a Computer Science student at the National University of Engineering.
+I'm Junal Chowdhury, a Computer Science student at the National University of Engineering in Peru.
 My passion and academic focus revolve around the fascinating world of Data Science.

 ## About Me

-- 🎓 Currently pursuing a degree in Computer Science at the National University of Engineering.
+- 🎓 Currently pursuing a degree in Computer Science at the National University of Engineering, Peru.
 - 💡 Interested in the emerging field of Data Science.
 - 🌐 Seeking to combine theory and practice to tackle real-world challenges.